openemr/website-openemr/content/donate/_index.md

 OpenEMR depends on donations from users, developers, and philanthropists to continue moving the project forward.
 Please consider a donation today.
 Donations go to the OpenEMR Foundation, which is a 501(c)(3) nonprofit organization that exists to support the OpenEMR project.
-We have four ways you can make a financial donation.
+We have five ways you can make a financial donation to OpenEMR.

----
+<hr style="border:2px solid gray"> </hr>

 ## Give via PayPal